EGTortuero/viga/README.md

 	diamond makedb --in nr -d nr

-When using this program, you must to cite their use:
+When using this program, you must cite their use:

 	VIGA v.
 0.10.1 (https://github.com/EGTortuero/viga)

 ## PARAMETERS:

-The program has the following two kind of arguments:
+The program has the following two types of arguments:

 ### Mandatory parameters: